anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 ### Acknowledgements
 * Inspirational support from [Trivia_Quiz](https://constantinadrian.github.io/Trivia_Quiz/index.html#categories) project.
 * The the Code Institute c for helping me with the correct guidance.
-* Last but not the least, my mentor, Medale Oluwafemi, for his invaluable guidance.
+* Last but not least, my mentor, Medale Oluwafemi, for his invaluable guidance.